sst-inc/help/README.md

 Instead, this happened: **explanation**
 ```

+> Note: Descriptions use MarkDown, read more how to use it [here](https://www.markdownguide.org/cheat-sheet/)

 > Note: Include any files or images that helps describe your issue

 5. Post your issue